QuantEcon/lecture-source-py/source/rst/tax_smoothing_2.rst

     def LQ_markov_mapping(A22, C2, Ug, p1, p2, c1=0):

         """
-        Function which takes A22, C2, Ug, p_{t, t+1}, p_{t, t+2} and penalty parameter c1, and returns the
+        Function which takes A22, C2, Ug, p_{t, t+1}, p_{t, t+2} and penalty
-        required matrices for the LQMarkov model: A, B, C, R, Q, W This version uses the condensed version of the endogenous state
+        parameter c1, and returns the required matrices for the LQMarkov
+        model: A, B, C, R, Q, W.
+        This version uses the condensed version of the endogenous state.
         """

-        # Make sure all matrices can be treated as 2D arrays #
+        # Make sure all matrices can be treated as 2D arrays
         A22 = np.atleast_2d(A22)
         C2 = np.atleast_2d(C2)
         Ug = np.atleast_2d(Ug)